amanj0214/useful-links-and-books/R/README.md

 * [OpenIntro Statistics](https://www.openintro.org/book/os/) -
 OpenIntro Statistics is a dynamic take on the traditional curriculum, being successfully used at Community Colleges to the Ivy League

+* [The Shiny AWS Book](https://business-science.github.io/shiny-production-with-aws-book/), by Business Science - A proven process for deploying applications in the Cloud with Shiny and AWS.

 ## Blog Posts

 * [Statquest Video Index](https://statquest.org/video-index/)